metosin/spec-tools/README.md

 ### Simple Collection Specs

 Creating nested anonymous collection specs with Clojure Spec is quite verbose as all leaf specs have to be registered separately forehand.
 Spec-tools enables simple, Schema-like nested collection syntax for specs. `spec-tools.core/coll-spec` takes a spec name (for qualified key generation) and a normal Clojure `map`, `vector` or `set` as a value.
 Vectors and Sets are homogeneous, and must contains exactly one spec element.
-Maps contain keyword keys & spec values.
-Keys are required by default, but wrapping a key into `st/opt` makes them optional.
+Maps contain either predicate or keyword keys and specs as values.
+Keyword keys are required by default, but wrapping a key into `st/opt` makes them optional.
 To reuse an already registered spec in a map, it's qualified spec name should be used both as a key and a value.
 Collection specs are recursive.

 ```clj